BDC Hamburger Icon

 3. Whistleblowing

 Another illegal reason to terminate an employee is for whistleblowing.
 If your workplace is responsible for violating a health or safety regulation as mandated by the Occupational Safety and Health Administration (OSHA), you can’t terminate an employee for reporting you.
-Employees have a right to a safe work environment and can’t be fired for reporting hazardous workspaces.
+Employees have the right to a safe work environment and can’t be fired for reporting hazardous workspaces.

 4. Law violations